Keeping you safe and secure on Scotland’s Railway

 The British Transport Police has some good advice on their website for preparing children for travelling alone.

 ScotRail has one of the strictest alcohol on trains policies in the UK.
 It is in place to make your journey more comfortable and safe.
 It is enforced by ScotRail and the British Transport Police.

-Our colleagues who work in ScotRail stations carry out up to 30 patrols and checks per day to pro-actively monitor the safety of a station.
+ScotRail station staff carry out up to 30 patrols and checks per day to pro-actively monitor the safety of a station.

 If you see something suspicious while travelling on the ScotRail network, you should report it as soon as possible:

-- On train.
 Find the Conductor or Ticket Examiner on board the train.
-They will be patrolling the train regularly.
+They will be walking through the carriages regularly.
 If it is an emergency, call 999.

-Since 2015, ScotRail has placed additional CCTV cameras at 200 stations to monitor cycle parking areas.
-Cyclists are one of the biggest groups to benefit for the recent £2 million investment in our station security.
+Over the last few years, ScotRail has placed additional CCTV cameras at 200 stations to monitor cycle parking areas.
+Cyclists are one of the biggest groups to benefit from the recent £2 million investment in our station security.

 Thanks to these additional cameras, ScotRail staff will be able to remotely monitor bike shelters and quickly report suspicious behaviour to police.